Coffee Is Growing, Thriving In San Diego's North County

 “In these aging avocado groves, which are all throughout San Diego, you can put a row of coffee between them,” said Mraz.
 “I don't want to make it sound like it's easy, but there is a symbiosis or a relativity between the coffee and the avo that does really well.”

-Bluetail Coffee Grove owner Kyle Rosa learned early that coffee growing isn’t easy.
+Bluetail Coffee Grove owner Kyle Rosa learned early that coffee growing can be challenging in San Diego.
 He lost 37% of his crop during his first year due to unforeseen overnight temperatures that got too cold.

 “I have something new to worry about at every stage.
 Can I get them in the ground?
 Yes.
 Will they grow?
 Yes.
 Will they produce cherries?
 Yes.
 Now my next stage is will the cherries be of high quality, and that's my next worry and concern,” he said.